Pregnancy Edema: How To Cope And Manage With The Swelling

 4) Get a good pair of comfy foam shoes, in a size or two bigger than you are.
 My go-to shoes were Sketchers, they were extra foamy and cradled my oozing foot flesh the best.
 Here's one pair that I tried in a size 10.

 5) Compression wear.
 It did not work for me, but it could work for you!
 Ask your doc about it if you have mild swelling.
 I tried knee-high compression socks but became frightened when I saw my mushroom knee caps ballooning over the calf-high socks one day.
-The situation looked dangerous.
+The situation looked terrifying.
 I had to get the compression wear off immediately.
 Next time, maybe I will try full leg wrapping!

 6) Massage.
 This is the time for the hubs to be massaging your feet.
 It is his duty during this time.
 No excuses!